runmat-org/runmat/website/content/blog/introducing-runmat.md

 ---
-title: "Introducing RunMat: A Modern MATLAB Runtime"
+title: "Introducing RunMat: A Free, Fast, Modern MATLAB Runtime"
 description: "A blazing-fast, memory-safe, open-source runtime for MATLAB and GNU Octave code.
 Built in Rust with a V8-inspired JIT compiler, advanced garbage collection, and GPU-accelerated plotting."
 date: "2025-01-07"
 author: "Nabeel Allana"